ICMGA Officers Events News Indian Creek

 A member of the Oregon Golf Association

-The ICMGA is an established club entity, supported by the Oregon Golf Association (OGA) and Indian Creek Golf Course Management.
-The association was created in 1989 to provide a way for its members to establish an official USGA handicap and to conduct golf and golf-related social activities for the benefit, pleasure, education and recreation of all members.
-We are a non-profit organization, fostering relationship building by providing fun and equitable events and competitions.
+The ICMGA is an established club entity, supported by the Oregon Golf Association (OGA) and the Indian Creek Golf Course.
+The association was created in 1989 to provide a way for its members to establish an official USGA handicap and to conduct golf and golf-related social activities for the benefit, pleasure, education, and recreation of all members.
+We are a non-profit organization, fostering relationship building by providing fun events and equitable competitions.

 Our mission is to grow participation and passion for the sport, while upholding the integrity and traditions of the game.
 Obtaining a USGA handicap makes the game more enjoyable, equitable, and every golfer has an understanding of their potential ability.
 We will work hard to provide a framework for our membership to have fun through learning more about the game of golf.